-I am the Hamad bin Khalifa Professor of Indian Politics in the Edmund A. Walsh School of Foreign Service at Georgetown University in Washington, D.C., where I direct the Georgetown India Initiative.
-I am presently affiliated with Lokniti: Programme for Comparative Democracy in New Delhi, India & have been a fellow at the Woodrow Wilson International Center for Scholars in Washington, DC.
+I am the Hamad bin Khalifa Al-Thani Professor of Indian Politics in the Edmund A. Walsh School of Foreign Service at Georgetown University in Washington, D.C..
+I work with Lokniti: Programme for Comparative Democracy in New Delhi, India; Samhita Social Ventures in Bombay; and with the South Asia Center of the Atlantic Council in Washington, D.C..

-I hold a PhD in Political Science from the University of Michigan, and a BA in Economics and International Studies from Ohio Wesleyan University.
-I spent my early life at St. Stanislaus High School and St. Xavier's College in Bombay, India.
+I received a Ph.D. in Political Science from the University of Michigan, and a B.A. in Economics and International Studies from Ohio Wesleyan University.
+The happiest years of my life were spent at St. Stanislaus High School and St. Xavier's College in Bombay.